One of the cities that stand out for its nightlife is, undoubtedly, Barcelona.

 The area north of Avinguda Diagonal is a luxury area within Barcelona, where the most exclusive bars and clubs are located.

 One thing to keep in mind is that the nightspots in this area, for the most part, have a dress code.
 After all, in this area, it is common to see celebrities while partying, so the best option is to leave the t-shirts in the closet and dress up a little bit.

 North of the Avinguda Diagonal, you’ll find shopping centres and famous sites such as the Palau Reial, so it is a recommended area to stay in Barcelona for clubbing and for sightseeing, in general.

 Metro line 3 is available in this area, making moving to other places in Barcelona a simple task.

 The most popular nightclubs and bars located north of Avinguda Diagonal include Sala Bikini, Sutton and Le Cyrano, to name just a few.

 4. El Poble-Sec

-Poble-Sec is a neighborhood that belongs to the district of Sants-Montjuïc, and is located south of the Ciutat Vella.
+Poble-Sec is a neighbourhood that belongs to the district of Sants-Montjuïc and is located south of the Ciutat Vella.

 This area is full of bars and clubs that make the nightlife here special and worth discovering.